bd2kccd/ccd-oauth2/README.md

 2. Implementing your own `ResourceServerConfigurerAdapter` with the `@EnableResourceServer` annotation

 ###Example
-Here is a basic authentication example using curl.
+Here is a simple authentication example using curl.

 ```
 # request token